 What to Expect After a Tooth Filling

-- It’s important to take care after treatment until the numbness has worn away, as it’s possible to damage your lips, tongue, gums and even your teeth while still anesthetized.
+After treatment until any numbness has faded as it’s possible to damage your lips, tongue, gums, and even your teeth while still anesthetized.

-- If your upper jaw is numb then you can expect this to last approximately one hour, while numbness in the lower jaw can last up to four hours.
+- Numbness in the upper jaw lasts for approximately one hour, while numbness in the lower jaw can last up to four hours.

-- If you need to eat before the anesthetic has worn off, then it’s best to choose something soft, and to avoid hot drinks during this period in case you scald yourself.
+- If you need to eat before the anesthetic has worn off, avoid hot drinks, so you don’t inadvertently scald your mouth.

-- If you are looking after a child who has recently had a filling and who is particularly prone towards biting their lips or tongue, then just keep an eye on them until the anesthetic has worn off.
+- If you are looking after a child, who is particularly prone to biting his or her lips or tongue, keep an eye on them until the anesthetic has worn off.

-- If the numbness persists into the following day then please contact our dental office for further advice.
+- If numbness persists into the next day, contact our dental office for further advice.

 SORENESS AND SENSITIVITY AFTER A TOOTH FILLING

-- These feelings should disappear within 72 hours, but the exact time frame can depend on the size and depth of the filling.
+- It’s normal to experience slight temperature sensitivity and to feel pressure in the first few days after treatment.
+These feelings should disappear within 72 hours, but the time frame can depend on the size and depth of the filling.

-- Sometimes the sensitivity may persist for several weeks, but it’s generally most noticeable during the first 24 hours.
+- Sometimes this sensitivity persists for several weeks, but it’s generally most noticeable during the first 24 hours.

-- If your tooth is sensitive for more than 10 days – Call us and return to the office
+- If your tooth is sensitive for more than ten days, call us to schedule a return visit to our office.

-- It’s also quite normal to experience a little soreness around the gum, especially in the injection site and this may persist for several days.
+- It’s also reasonable to experience a slight soreness around the gum, especially at the anesthesia injection site and can last for several days.

-Once you leave our dental office your composite filling will be completely set, but although you may eat immediately after your appointment, it is best to wait until the numbness has completely worn off to avoid biting the inside of your cheeks, your lips or your tongue.
-Your filling may feel a little different to your remaining tooth structure, but this is something you should quickly get used to.
+Your composite fillings When you leave our dental office, your composite filling will be set entirely.
+Do not eat immediately after your appointment to avoid bitting your lips tongue or inside of your cheeks.
+Your filling may feel a little different from the rest of your tooth, but you should quickly get used to it.

-- Avoid eating on your amalgam filling for the first two to three hours following its placement, or if you do need to eat then choose something soft and easy to eat such as soup.
+- Avoid eating on your amalgam filling for the first two to three hours after its placement.
+If you must snack, choose something easy to eat, such as soup.

-- We will have checked your bite (the way your teeth meet together) before you leave our dental office, but very occasionally it might seem as if the
+- We will check your bite before you leave our dental office, but rarely, it might feel as if the

 CARING FOR YOUR NEW FILLING

-It is important to maintain good oral hygiene, and to make sure you brush twice a day and floss once-a-day around your new filling.
-Regular appointments at our dental office will allow us to check your filling is still ‘fit for purpose’ and that it is not leaking in any way.
+It’s crucial to maintain good oral hygiene.
+Make sure you brush twice and floss once daily around your new filling.
+Regular appointments at our dental office will ensure that your filling is still healthy, and that is is not leaking.
 All fillings have a limited life span and do need replacing every few years.